 Employee monitoring contains any method of tracking data which is used to watch what the employee does at work.
 This can include video surveillance, email scanning and anything in between.
 With the pace at which technology is advancing, most employers are now making use of some software to monitor employee performance at the workplace.

 At present, the only law in the United States which protects employees from being monitored at the workplace is the Electronic Communications Privacy Act of 1986 in which employers are prohibited from eavesdropping on the personal conversations of employees on purpose.
 The law, however, doesn’t take into consideration social media and other modern forms of communication today.

 The following are some pros and cons for both sides of this argument:

 Firstly, monitoring can be used to stop inappropriate behaviors at work.
 Pornography is seen to be one such behavior which tends to be seen as a misuse of the company time.
-Social media and gaming websites too are seen as productivity risks for those employees who are already unengaged.
+Social media and gaming websites too are seen as productivity risks for those employees who are already engaged.
 It can even be viewed as a waste of company money and a breach of contract.
 Monitoring can also be used to protect the company’s data from theft.
 The electronic transfer of information of the company could lead to trade secrets being lost as well as a lot of money unaccounted for.
 Thus, employee monitoring can also ensure that no such activity takes place which endangers the company’s reputation.
 Lastly, monitoring can also make sure that corporate professionalism is being maintained within the workplace.
 Without monitoring, a hostile work environment could be created with objectionable material or racist remarks being passed around which could lead to legal charges to be faced by the company.